suheylakarakaya/suheylakarakaya/README.md

 🌱 I’m currently learning Python.

- ❓ Ask me about anything related to Python, Data Analyst and Product Management.
+ ❓ Ask me about anything related to Python, Data Analysys and Product Management.

  Tip: I am quite knowledgeable about Agile and Scrum methodology.
 You can consult 🍀